jesusxy/bit-by-bit/sql-lite-clone/Sql-Lite.md

 `sizeof` operates on **types** or **expressions** to compute `sizeof(id)` within `Row` we need a **context** where the compiler knows we are referring to `id` as part of the struct.

 When using the `->` operator it requires a _pointer_ to access the members of the struct.
 Since `Row` is a **type** and not an **instance** doing `(Struct*)0` gives the compiler enough context to "pretent" there is a structure instance at address 0.
 It allows the compiler to resolve the members type without memory access.

+3. 'Initializer element is not a compile time constant' error

+When compiling the program after adding the page / row functionality I was receiving the above error.
+To fix this issue I reordered the file and moved _enums_ and _structs_ atop the file before any constants.

+What I learned is that the compiler processes the file from top to bottom.
+The issue the compiler was complaining about was due to not having these definitions first before their use.

+Constants like `EMAIL_SIZE` depend on the size of `Row` members.
+If Row is not declared, the compiler cannot resolve the dependency.

+The best practice is to declare `structs, enums, typedef` at the beginning of the file or in a header file.